matthewfranglen/vim-turing-complete/README.md

 remains in insert mode after leaving the `b` complex repeat.
 It would be possible to end insert mode within the `b` complex repeat by ending it with `<C-V><C-V><C-V><ESC>`.

-I believe that with careful construction conditional complex repeat invocation can be achieved.
+With careful construction conditional complex repeat invocation can be achieved.
+This can be done by reducing and mapping a block of text into a complex repeat using actions such as `:g`, `:v` and `:s`.

 ### You can use the current buffer as a working memory